GitTools/GitVersion/docs/configuration.md

 ### commit-date-format
 Sets the format which will be used to format the `CommitDate` output variable.

+### commit-sha-shortlength

+Sets the length of the `ShaShort`.
+Is default is set to `6`.
+If value set to 3 or less, the `ShaShort` will be the unshorten SHA.

 ### ignore
 The header for ignore configuration.